xiangjunn/tp/docs/DeveloperGuide.md

 Each of the four main components (also shown in the diagram above),

-* defines its *API* in an `interface` with the same name as the Component.
+* defines its *API* in an `_interface_` with the same name as the Component.
-* implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point).
+* implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `_interface_` mentioned in the previous point).

-For example, the `Logic` component defines its API in the `Logic.java` interface and implements its functionality using the `LogicManager.java` class which follows the `Logic` interface.
-Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.
+For example, the `Logic` component defines its API in the `Logic.java` _interface_ and implements its functionality using the `LogicManager.java` class which follows the `Logic` _interface_.
+Other components interact with a given component through its _interface_ rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.

 <img src="images/ComponentManagers.png" width="300" />